Death Machine: Plot

-Meanwhile, a trio of eco-warriors (Raimi, Weyland, and Yutani) infiltrate the Chaank headquarters in order to destroy its digitally-stored assets and send the company into bankruptcy.
-Carpenter calls Cale after finding Ridley's mutilated corpse which had an implanted life-sign transmitter.
+Meanwhile, three eco-warriors (Raimi, Weyland, and Yutani) infiltrate the Chaank headquarters to destroy its digitally-stored assets and send the company into bankruptcy.
+Carpenter calls Cale after finding Ridley's corpse which had an implanted life-sign transmitter.
 She investigates Ridley's death and discovers that whatever killed him came from Vault 10.
 Taking matters into her own hands, she terminates Dante's employment and seals the vault.
 Dante is about to shoot her when the eco-warriors show up and take everyone hostage.
-They demand access to the building's secure area in order to destroy the company's digital bonds, but Cale refuses to cooperate.
+They demand access to the building's secure area to destroy the company's digital bonds, but Cale refuses to cooperate.
 Raimi goes to their alternate plan to cut through the bulkhead leading to the containment area.
 Dante, sensing his chance, "helps" them by suggesting they cut through one of the vaults surrounding the containment instead, suggesting they start at Vault 10.

 Once the vault is open, Dante jumps in and activates his invention called the Frontline Morale Destroyer (a.k.a.
-"Warbeast"), which promptly kills Weyland.
+"Warbeast"), which kills Weyland.
 Raimi flees, meeting up with Yutani as well as the subdued Cale and Carpenter.
 Dante broadcasts his demands over the monitor system, demanding that his employment be reinstated and Cale to "interface with him on a regular basis".

-Raimi and Yutani cancel their operation in an attempt to escape from the building, along with Carpenter and Cale.
-Carpenter is killed by the Warbeast inside of a lift.
-Later on, Raimi, Yutani, and Cale manage to reach the top floor of the building, which holds classified items, whose existence even Cale is unaware of.
+Raimi and Yutani cancel their operation to escape the building, along with Cale and Carpenter, the latter getting killed by the Warbeast inside a lift.
+From there, Raimi, Yutani and Cale reach the building's top floor, which holds classified items, whose existence even Cale is unaware of.
 Among the classified items are the primary components of Project: Hard Man, including advanced weaponry and armour.
-Raimi suits up and downloads the Hard Man data into his brain.
-Fighting off the Warbeast, he manages to slow it down enough to allow an escape via an outdoor service elevator.
+Cale and Yutani suit Raimi up and download the Hard Man data into his brain.
+Fighting off the Warbeast, he slows it down enough to allow an escape via an outdoor service elevator.
 Yutani, however, is killed by the Warbeast after hitting his head and falling in front of it.
-Once Raimi and Cale make it back to the surface, they have an encounter with a police officer who is quickly killed by the Warbeast as it leaped down from the rooftop.
-It chases Cale and Raimi back into the building.
-Fortunately, Raimi is able to partially incapacitate the Warbeast.
-However, the explosion knocks him unconscious.
-The machine takes Cale back to Dante.
+Making it back to the surface, Raimi and Cale have an encounter with an officer who is killed by the Warbeast as it leaps down from the rooftop, before chasing Cale and Raimi back into the building.
+Raimi manages to partially incapacitate the Warbeast, but the explosion knocks him unconscious, and the machine takes Cale back to Dante.
 During their conversation, Raimi regains consciousness and subdues Dante.
 The two escape, and Hayden traps Dante inside of Vault 10 with his own Warbeast.
-A closing shot of Vault 10's reinforced door implies that Dante is now being hunted by his creation.
+Behind Vault 10's reinforced door, Dante starts being hunted by his creation.